Sebastian-Cifuentes/easymedia/back/README.md

 ```
 6. Run project with: ```npm run start:dev```

-# Nota
+# Note

-For running this project you must have these: docker / nestjs.
+- For running this project you must have these: docker / nestjs.

-# Productiones notes
+- To look the api docs, you can access to http://localhost:3000